NVIDIA/NeMo/README.md

 mode.
 The parameter `cluster_type` must be set to `bcp` for all the tasks.

-`main.py` is the main file that needs to be executed to run the data preparation, training, conversion and evaluation pipelines for GPT-3 models.
+`main.py` is the main file that needs to be executed to run the data preparation, training, conversion, finetuning and evaluation pipelines.
 Each of these pipelines has a parameter in the `conf/config.yaml` file that decides whether to run that pipeline or not.
 In slurm based clusters, all of them can be set to True at the same time, and they will be executed in order.
 However, in Base Command Platform,